thegregoriancalendar/TrailBlazer/README.md

 ## 📝 License

-This project is licensed under the [MIT License](LICENSE).
-Feel free to use and modify it for your team’s needs.
+Feel free to use this project and modify it for your team’s needs.

 ---